-In electoral area D, overcrowding is less of an issue for both owners and renters compared to the CVRD as a whole.
-Approximately five times the rate of renters experience overcrowding (5% of households) than owners (1% of households).
+In electoral area E, overcrowding is more of an issue for both owners and renters compared to the CVRD.
+Over double the rate of renters experience overcrowding (7% of households) than owners (3% of households).

 See Table 49: Share of households by tenure below suitability standard (overcrowded) from 2006-2016 and Figure 23: Share of households by tenure below suitability standard (overcrowded) in 2016.